macro187/testrunner/readme.md

 Exit Status
 -----------

+    0 if all <testassembly>s listed on the command line PASS
+    - OR -
+    Non-zero in all other cases

-    Individual <testassembly> files PASS if all test, initialization, and cleanup methods they contain execute successfully; OR they contain no tests;
+    A <testassembly> is said to PASS if all test, initialization, and cleanup methods it contains execute successfully
+    - OR -
+    It contains no tests
+    - OR -
+    It is not a .NET assembly

-    OR they are not .NET assemblies.
-They FAIL in all other cases, including when the file does not exist.
+    A <testassembly> is said to FAIL in all other cases, including if the file does not exist.

-    The program returns exit code 0 if all <testassembly>s listed on the command line PASS, and a non-zero exit code in all other cases.

 Examples